Please read Part 1: Vertical Mentoring Relationship

 Why mentors should choose wisely?

 First, mentors have other things on their plate, thus, the time they spare for mentoring must be well spent.
 A mentee may have great potential but is not willing to be mentored.
 It’s pointless.

 Second, choose those who have a mature disposition.
 The highest level of vertical relationship involves privilege communication.
 At this level, the mentee can have access to information that is not generally available to everyone.
 Likewise, the mentor’s humanity is exposed to the mentee, the exchanges of opinions or emotions between them, and choices of words might affect the outlook of the mentee.

 Value Adding Vertical Relationship

-The casual relationship doesn’t have much value, because, it’s like getting answers from google, though professional relationship is better, it is limiting.
-The highest level is the most value adding but it takes two to tango to make it happen.
+The casual relationship doesn’t have much value, because, it’s like getting answers from google, though a professional relationship is better, it is limiting.
+The highest level is the most value-adding but it takes two to tango to make it happen.
 Both the mentor and mentee should be committed to the process because the failure of one is the failure of the other, and the success of the other is the success of one.
 A mentor-mentee; mentee-mentor relationship is symbiotic.

-The exchanges that occur in this unique relationship leads to another level of learning, the reverse vertical.
+The exchanges that occur in this unique relationship lead to another level of learning, the reverse vertical.
 When the trust level is high, the mentor can take the back seat to learn from the mentee.

 Reverse Vertical Relationship